 Architectural drawings of some of the area’s suburban developers such as Poper, Roberts, Jones, Power, and Lockett.

-Historical Newspaper Collection — In July 2011, after six months of negotiations and years of discussion, the Press-Telegram’s collection of bound newspaper volumes was deposited with the Historical Society of Long Beach (HSLB) for proper archival, long-term storage and public access.
+In July 2011, after six months of negotiations and years of discussion, the Press-Telegram’s collection of bound newspaper volumes was deposited with the Historical Society of Long Beach (HSLB) for proper archival, long-term storage, and public access.
 This 1,400 volume collection represents one of the richest sources of local, historical materials.
-It is currently undergoing archival stabilization, and will be made available February, 2012.